NBA Betting Strategies: A Guide to NBA Bet Types & Events

 Find Overperforming Teams

-While the adage "good teams win, but great teams cover" is common, a more accurate phrase might be: "Achieving teams win; overachieving teams cover.”
+While you've probably heard that "good teams win, but great teams cover," it might be more accurate to say: "Achieving teams win; overachieving teams cover.”

 Teams that exceed their preseason expectations often lead the league in ATS records.
 A winning team that unexpectedly progresses from good to very good, or very good to excellent, is more likely to cover the spread.
 Teams taking a significant step forward in their development might surprise oddsmakers early in the season, so sportsbooks may not adjust quickly enough to these teams.